yottaawesome/game-coding-complete-3rd-edition/README.md

 ## Issues

 Unfortunately, the code is really dated and no longer compiles with modern C++ compilers.
 In particular, the Boost files are badly outdated.
 I intend to go through at some point and update the code and dependencies, however, it's not high on my priority list.

+## Legal

+All code is :copyright: Copyright 2009 Michael L. McShaffry.